zvictor/PocketFlow/README.md

 - Want to learn **Agentic Coding**?
   - To setup, read this [post](https://zacharyhuang.substack.com/p/agentic-coding-the-most-fun-way-to)!
   - Check out [my YouTube](https://www.youtube.com/@ZacharyLLM?sub_confirmation=1)!
 Read this [Guide](https://brainy.gitbook.io/flow/agentic_coding)!
 - Want to build your own LLM App?
-Start with our [Python template](https://github.com/zvictor/Brainyflow-Template-Python) or [Yypescript template](https://github.com/zvictor/Brainyflow-Template-Typescript)!
+Start with our [Python template](https://github.com/zvictor/Brainyflow-Template-Python) or [Typescript template](https://github.com/zvictor/Brainyflow-Template-Typescript)!

+## Acknowledgement

+We would like to extend our deepest gratitude to the creators and contributors of the PocketFlow framework, from which BrainyFlow originated as a fork.